News - Rooms for Hire

 - Build a culture in the sheds where all men are welcome and where mutual respect and trust are paramount;

 - Provide an additional link between the primary health network and the many men who have no regular contact with that network;

 - Become a focal point in the community for the identification of men’s health issues and actions to resolve those issues.

-131 450 and ask them to telephone Bass Coast Community Health Service
+131 450 or you can ring Bass Coast Community Health directly

 (03) 5671 9200 and explain you would like to use an interpreter